cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 In the `Overview` tab give the app a title, e.g. "tutorial app".

 Switch to the `List` tab; this shows the content items that will be combined to make the app.
 Under the `Specific Items` label click `Add below...`; a list of all of the available content items will appear, which is currently just the `File` and `HTML Fragment` that we added above.
 Select the `HTML Fragment` and click `OK`; that item will be added to the list fo content for the app.

-Switch to the `App` tab.
-Click the button `Prepare for download` - this will build information in the database about the app and its content, and currently has to be done every time before testing or publishing the app.

 Click `Add` to create the definition for the `App` and return to the `App List` view.